mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 The error handling utility is invoked from each Load flow's **Load Data To Target** Stage.
 An error is suppressed in order to continue a task execution in the middle and to gather statistics.

 By default, the **PopulateTableErrorsWithFailed.flow** is invoked.
-If a record rejection is needed instead of failing an entire entity, replace the Inner flow name with **PopulateTableErrorsWithReject.flow**.
+If a record needs to be rejected instead of failing an entire entity, replace the Inner flow name with **PopulateTableErrorsWithReject.flow**.

 ![image](images/12_tdm_err_stat_01.PNG)